 Sa Pa - In unsurpassed natural surroundings, visit cultural sights of great importance and watch the ethnic villagers fill the air with their traditions and colourful outfits as they wave and smile as we pass through.
 Marvel at the the mountain passes and look down the valleys toward the Chinese Boarder as we traverse each road cut into the rocks.
 Weave through the endless tracks as we climb to the sky through the clouds in search of the next amazing landscape.

 Ba-Be National Park - Explore Vietnam's largest National Park where you find nestled in the rainforest the magnificent lake of Ba-Be with its waterfalls and cave network make it a must for any visitor.
-Get wonderful views and amazing photos across the province from the top Ba-Be tower or head across the lake to the An Ma temple.
+Get wonderful views and amazing photos across the province from the top deck of our homestay or head across the lake to the An Ma temple.

-Ban Gioc Waterfalls - The waterfalls probably hang on a wall in a Chinese takeaway near you however seeing and hearing the falls up close is something that stays will you forever.
+Ban Gioc Waterfalls - These triple drop waterfalls probably hang on a wall in a Chinese takeaway near you however seeing and hearing the falls up close is something that stays will you forever.

 4th October - Leave UK